By Mel Grau

 For a small-scale, 100-year-old cheese factory, Cedar Grove exemplifies sustainability.
 Your tour at Cedar Grove will not only focus on the organic, hormone-free cheese-making process, but also on Cedar Grove’s commitment to environmentally-friendly practices.
 Call ahead for a tour and look forward to trying their award-winning artisan cheese varieties like the Sheep Milk Feta and Donatello.

 Ellsworth is all about the cheese curd – it’s considered the “Cheese Curd Capital of Wisconsin” and it hosts the annual Cheese Curd Festival.
 Of course, the Ellsworth Cooperative Creamery champions the fresh, squeaky cheese, too.
 Their classic white cheddar cheese curd is renowned, but you’ll find other curd flavors like taco, garlic and ranch at the creamery.
-You can also pick up their cheese curd brat from the store.

 The possibilities are endless when it comes to fresh cheese in Wisconsin.
 Keep exploring here.